 Higher Level Apprenticeships (HLAs)

-- Main qualification is a foundation degree or Level 4/5 Diploma, achieved over two years (three years for Mechatronics, Culinary Arts, Hospitality Management, Industry 4.0 and Computing)
+- Main qualification is a foundation degree or Level 4/5 Diploma, achieved over two years (three years for Mechatronics, Culinary Arts, Hospitality Management, Digital Engineering for Modern Manufacturing and Computing)

 - It is an employment contract, working 4 days per week with your employer and studying in college 1 day per week